Explore health content from A to Z.

 Eat foods high in fiber, such as cereals, whole grains, fruits, and vegetables.

-Ask about over-the-counter or prescription cough suppressants.
+Over-the-counter or prescription cough medicine

-Learn deep breathing and effective coughing techniques.
+Deep breathing and effective coughing techniques

 Avoid gas-producing vegetables, dried fruit, fiber cereals, seeds, popcorn, nuts, corn, and dried beans.